LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 5.X
 *Released*: X October 2024
 - Issue 51056 Samples with single double quotes in the name will not resolve if added as parent samples.
+- Issue 51433 Unhandled client side exception when using a parent field in editable grid after clearing the field.

 ### version 5.13.0
 *Released*: 7 October 2024